samiralam/rules-compendium/docs/dmg/7-treasure/index.md

 #### Scrolls

 An item in the Scroll category is a roll of paper or parchment, sometimes attached to wooden rods and typically kept safe in a tube of ivory, jade, leather, metal, or wood.
 The most prevalent scroll is the [Spell Scroll](/magic-items/9229085-spell-scroll), a spell stored in written form.
-However, some scrolls, like the [Scroll of Protection](/magic-items/9229016-scroll-of-protection), bear an incantation that isn’t a spell.
+However, some scrolls, like the [Scroll of Protection](/magic-items/9229016-scroll-of-protection), bear an incantation that isn't a spell.

 ***Using a Scroll.*** Scrolls are consumable items.
 Unleashing the magic in a scroll requires the user to read the scroll.
-When its magic has been invoked, the scroll can’t be used again.
+When its magic has been invoked, the scroll can't be used again.
 Its words fade, or it crumbles into dust.

 Any creature that can understand a written language can read a scroll and attempt to activate it unless its description notes otherwise.